 Yes!
 With a Robinhood IRA, it’s simple to set up automatic—or recurring—contributions.
 You can choose a schedule that works for you:

-You can choose from thousands of stocks and ETFs to invest in within your IRA.
-You can either pick your own investments or get a one-time recommended portfolio.
+You can choose from thousands of stocks, ETFs, and options (for qualified traders) to invest in within your IRA.

 Investors should consider the investment objectives, risks, and charges and expenses of any Exchange Traded Product (ETP), including any Exchange-Traded Fund (ETF) and any Exchange-Traded Note (ETN), carefully before investing.
 The prospectus and, if available, the summary prospectus contain this and other information about the ETP and should be read carefully before investing.
 For a current prospectus, customers should visit the relevant ETP's details page to access a link to the prospectus.